An Owl Challenge: National Land Trust Day Cometh…and We Have One to Celebrate

 Saturday, June 4, 2022 is National Land Trust Day!
 No, the Owl did not just make this up–though she definitely would if she had to.
 Weston is fortunate to have an open space guardian/land trust named Weston Forest & Trail Association, which got its start in 1955.
 You can read all about that in Pamela Fox’s From Farm Town to Suburb.
 Full disclosure before I go on and on and on about Weston’s 2000 acres of protected land…the Owl is a trustee and vice president of stewardship for WFTA but receives no financial compensation from the organization.
 You can learn more about the composition of the board here.

-Other things to know: WFTA is a 501c3 and has no paid staff.
-There is one part-time forester/trail manager, the incomparable Lynn Atkins, and two part-time office and website helpers.
+Other things to know: WFTA is a 501c3 and has no paid staff but some part-time paid help.
 As you know, the Owl should never be put in charge of technology.
 Or reversing down her driveway, or anyone else’s.
 The Executive Board, which numbers six, puts in a huge number of hours caring for trails, protecting easements and trail rights, building bog bridges as well as managing the finances and education outreach for this amazing organization (oops, bias again).
 The Owl personally spends at least 20 unpaid hours on the trail each week–no, not unpaid, since the song of red-winged blackbirds, the peepers and the crunch of leaves are salary beyond measure.

 On the other hand…